A Path to Safety.

 Who will be taking care of my pet?
 Can I trust them?

 We choose our foster families very carefully.
 They all have police records checks, and they are all animal lovers who are experienced in caring for pets.
 We also make sure to place the right pet in the right home so that everyone is happy and comfortable.

 If you are not a survivor of one of these four circumstances, please take a look here for additional options.
 These will help guide you in your next steps to find a safe spot for your pet.

-What if you can't find a foster for my pet?
+What if you can't find a foster for my pet(s)?

-I have multiple pets.
-Can they all be placed in the same foster home?
+Can my pets be placed together in the same foster home?

 We will try our best to place bonded animals together, but this is not always possible.
 If you have multiple animals, please let us know if there are pairs that are very bonded and must stay together.
 It is difficult for us to place more than two animals in one home.